philc/vimium/CONTRIBUTING.md

  1. [Install PhantomJS.](http://phantomjs.org/download.html)
  1. `cake build` to compile `*.coffee` to `*.js`
  1. `cake test` to run the tests.

+## Development tips

+ 1. Run `cake autobuild` to watch for changes to coffee files, and have the .js files automatically regenerated

 ## Code Coverage